 According to NDSU Policy 333 (www.ndsu.edu/fileadmin/policy/333.pdf), attendance in classes in expected.
-Students must also abide by the attendance and time management expectations outlined in the NDSU Community Counseling Services Handbook of Policies and Procedures.
+Students must also abide by the attendance and time management expectations outlined in the NDSU Clinical Mental Health Internship Handbook.
 Due to the clinical obligations associated with this course, you are expected to attend every class, supervision session, and client session.
 Moreover, you are expected to be on-time, prepared, and remain present until the end of class, supervision, and client responsibilities.

 If you are unable to attend class, please notify us before class.
 It is your responsibility to obtain all materials and information missed during your absence.
 You are allowed one absence during the semester without consequence.
 (Leaving class early and arriving late will count as half absences.)
-If you are unable to attend supervision, please notify your supervisor before supervision.
-It is your responsibility to reschedule supervision and ensure you are meeting the supervision requirements outlined by the 2016 CACREP Standards.
-If you are unable to attend a client session, contact me, the Clinic Manager, and the Clinic Supervisor to ensure someone is able to contact your client prior to the appointment.
-It is your responsibility to address client management issues and meet the standards for continuity of care.

-If you miss more than one class exceptions may be made in the case of medical and/or life emergency or extenuating circumstances: however, it is your responsibility to contact us to arrange accommodations as soon as possible.
+If you miss more than one class, your grade and/or internship experience may be impacted.
+Exceptions may be made in the case of medical and/or life emergency or extenuating circumstances: however, it is your responsibility to contact me to arrange accommodations as soon as possible.
 Patterns of being late, leaving early, missing supervision sessions, or missing counseling sessions may lead to dismissal from the course or program.